Updated August 10, 2023

 The Tactical Adaptive Global Strategy is our flagship strategy.
-It provides the self-directed investor with hard-to-beat returns and exceptionally low investment risk across a blended portfolio of global equities, fixed income, commodities, and precious metals.
+It provides the self-directed investor with hard-to-beat returns and exceptionally low investment risk across a blended portfolio of global equities, fixed income, real estate, commodities, and precious metals.

 Measured across two full market cycles between January 2000 and January 2021, Adaptive Global shows the following approximate percentages invested across major asset classes:

 - Fixed income 34%